 - You teach your child the Catholic faith.

 During the Baptism there are various ceremonies that the priest will explain.
 If you have a white shawl, this will be used as a part of the ceremonies.
 A candle is also given as a sign of the resurrection of Jesus.
-The Church will provide this.
+Some folks bring with them a special baptismal candle, but if not, the Church will provide this.

 Everyone is welcome to the Mass and the Baptism.
 If you have non-Catholic friends or family who may not wish to be there for the whole Mass, they can come after Mass for the Baptism.